aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-specific-operations/aspose-imaging-java-bmpoptions-configuration-guide/_index.md

             // Set the number of bits per pixel for color depth bmpCreateOptions.setBitsPerPixel(32);

-            // Define a source using an in-memory byte array InputStream inputStream = new ByteArrayInputStream(new byte[100 * 100 * 4]);
+            // Define a source using an in‑memory byte array InputStream inputStream = new ByteArrayInputStream(new byte[100 * 100 * 4]);
             bmpCreateOptions.setSource(new com.aspose.imaging.sources.StreamSource(inputStream));
         }